 You will pay a $5 fee monthly in order to have access to $1,000 of margin.

-They are basing your interest calculation on the margin you are using by the end of day.
+The amount of interest you owe is based on the amount of margin you are using at the end of each day.

 There is an example of this on the Robinhood website which we will show below: